The female reproductive system

 This bag is like an inverted pear, held in place by ligaments and muscle.
 It has very soft lining, which holds the fertilized egg and nurtures it till it is a fully developed baby.

 The cervix is a ring of muscle located at the lower third portion of the uterus.
-It forms a barrier between the uterus and the vagina.
+It forms a barrier between the uterus and the 'V'.
 Until birth, the baby is held in place by the cervix.
 During birth, the cervix expands and the baby passes through it.

 This is an elastic, muscular canal that connects the cervix to the outside of the woman’s body.
 It is the tube that receives the male organ during mating.
 During menstruation, it is the same tube through which the blood flows out.